 Creative Designer

 This role is optional; you will need this specialist only if you decide to handle the creative part of media buying.
-A creative designer will design ad creatives and ensure the ads effectively attract the target audience.
+A creative designer will design ads and ensure they effectively attract the target audience.

-How to Afford a Media Buying Team at Start?
+How to Afford a Media Buying Team at the Start?

-Salaries, at this point, will be a major and recurring investment in your programmatic business. $2000-3000 is enough to cover the part-time salaries of your core team in the early stages, with the expectation that you will reinvest profits into your business to allow for further expansion.
+Salaries, at this point, will be a major and recurring investment in your programmatic business. $2000-3000 is enough to cover the part-time salaries of your core team in the early stages, with the expectation that you will reinvest profits into your business to allow for further expansion and better-targeted ad placements.

 Step #3: Buy a White-Label DSP and Rebrand It

-I said salaries, not the technology, will be the major investment into your programmatic company.
+We said salaries, not the technology, will be the major investment in your programmatic company.
 How come?
-You cannot build your own platform for just $5,000 from scratch.
-That’s why we will white-label the existing technology instead of sweating and struggling.
+You cannot build your own programmatic solutions for just $5,000 from scratch.
+That’s why we will white-label the existing technology instead of sweating and struggling with traditional methods.

-1. One user account.
-Instead of creating sub-accounts for each client, you’ll have just one huge list of campaigns that is hard to navigate and optimize.
+- One user account.
+Instead of creating sub-accounts for each client you’ll have just one huge list of programmatic advertising campaigns.

-2. It’s never yours.
-The platform will be under the branding of your provider, which is not the best decision for your long-term image as an agency.
+- It’s never yours.
+The platform will be under the branding of your provider, which is not the best decision for your long-term image as an agency, even if you don't plan on becoming the next Google Display Network.

-4. No data ownership.
-You’ll be unable to use all the data transmitted between the sell- and buy-side during the media buying process since the platform is not yours.
+- No data ownership.
+You’ll be unable to use all the consumer behavior data transmitted between the sell- and buy-side during the media buying process since the platform is not yours.

-5. Chaos in analytics.
-If you use several platforms to buy traffic, you won’t be able to consolidate your reports in one place.
+- Chaos in analytics.
+If you use several platforms to buy traffic, you won’t be able to consolidate the reports of your marketing outcomes in one place.

 Epom DSP agency-friendly light package starts from 0250 monthly.
 With that price, you are SAVING on the tech stack, not vice versa.